The Ultimate Infused Maple Syrup Recipes

 5. Strain out spices using a fine sieve.

-More ways to enjoy this infused chai spice maple syrup: Pour this homemade flavour infusion over waffles or pancakes or use it to sweeten a cup of Farm Boy™ Chai Tea or mix into a coconut chicken or chickpea curry.
+More ways to enjoy this chai spice infused maple syrup: Pour this homemade flavour infusion over waffles or pancakes, stirred into a cup of Farm Boy™ Organic Chai Black Tea, or mixed it into a coconut chicken or chickpea curry.

 2. Creamy Coconut Infused Maple Syrup Recipe

-Enjoy this maple syrup recipe with a subtle, sunny flavour from coconut cream and fragrant vanilla.
-A little opaque thanks to the cream, it will harden upon refrigeration.
-Reheat and stir before using.
+Enjoy this maple syrup recipe, featuring a rich texture, gentle tropical notes from coconut cream, and the comforting fragrance of vanilla.
+Slightly opaque thanks to the cream, it will firm up in the fridge.
+Simply reheat and stir before using.

 Glass bottle of coconut-infused maple syrup on a raw wood coaster next to can of Farm Boy Coconut Cream.